 1. Data Analysts

-- Professionals responsible for analyzing business data and generating insights.
+Individuals responsible for analyzing data and deriving insights.

 2. Auditors and Compliance Officers